Heart Artifact Removal in Electrohysterography Measurements Using Algebraic Differentiators: Introduction

 \section{Introduction}

-Electrohysterography (EHG) is a non-invasive method for recording uterine electrical activity associated with myometrial contractions \cite{Kuijsters2017UP, Garfield2007UC}.
-While EHG is increasingly used for pregnancy monitoring and preterm labor detection, recent studies furthermore highlight its relevance for analyzing uterine contractions throughout the menstrual cycle \cite{Alberola-Rubio2026EH, Rabotti2015EHG, Wang2024EHGMRI}.
-This muscular activity motion, referred to as uterine peristalsis, varies across cycle phases, and abnormal contractility has been linked to adenomyosis, endometriosis, and leiomyoma \cite{Kuijsters2017UP, Harmsen2023MRI_US_HI}.
-Unlike invasive methods or imaging with limited accessibility, EHG enables non-invasive high-frequency continuous monitoring \cite{Harmsen2023MRI_US_HI, Garfield2007UC}.
+Electrohysterography (EHG) is a non-invasive method for recording uterine electrical activity associated with myometrial contractions \cite{Kuijsters2017UP, Garfield2007UC}, applied to pregnancy monitoring, preterm labor detection, and analysis of uterine peristalsis across the menstrual cycle \cite{Alberola-Rubio2026EH, Rabotti2015EHG, Wang2024EHGMRI}.
+Abnormal contractility has been linked to adenomyosis, endometriosis, and leiomyoma \cite{Kuijsters2017UP, Harmsen2023MRI_US_HI}, and EHG enables continuous non-invasive monitoring where invasive methods or imaging are impractical \cite{Harmsen2023MRI_US_HI, Garfield2007UC}.